polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

    use pallet_contracts::weights::WeightInfo;
    ```

-1. Add constants for the Contracts pallet to the runtime.
+1. Add the constants required by the Contracts pallet to the runtime.

    For example: